grafana/alloy/docs/sources/set-up/install/openshift.md

 You must configure {{< param "PRODUCT_NAME" >}} to [run as a non-root user][nonroot].
 This ensures that {{< param "PRODUCT_NAME" >}} complies with your OCP security policies.

-## Apply Security Context Constraints
+## Apply SSC

-OCP uses Security Context Constraints (SCC) to control pod permissions.
+OCP uses Security Context Constraints (SCC) to control Pod permissions.
 Refer to [Managing security context constraints][scc] for more information about how you can define and enforce these permissions.
 This ensures that the pods running {{< param "PRODUCT_NAME" >}} comply with OCP security policies.